 Religious Stained Glass Restoration for Houston Churches

-Houston has some of the world’s most beautiful churches featuring historic stained glass windows that provide significant meaning for their congregations and communities.
-Stained glass typically begins to deteriorate around the 75-year to 100-year mark, making it pertinent for many Houston churches to start thinking about the restoration process.
+Houston has some of the world’s most beautiful churches, featuring historic stained glass windows that provide significant meaning for their congregations and communities.
+Stained glass typically begins to deteriorate around the 75-100 year mark, making it pertinent for many Houston churches to start thinking about the restoration process.
 A timely restoration can help churches save considerable amounts of money while ensuring no permanent damage is done to their stained glass.

 Restoration Process for Houston Church Stained Glass

 After deciding to go through with restoration, we bring your stained glass back to our studio and let it soak for up to two weeks in our proprietary soap blend.
-This removes all the impurities and dirt that have built up over the last century while allowing our stained glass artisans to take it apart piece-by-piece.
-From there, each damaged piece is restoring from our comprehensive inventory of stained glass.
+This removes all the impurities that have built up over the last century while allowing our stained glass artisans to take it apart piece by piece.
+From there, each damaged piece is compared to our comprehensive inventory of stained glass.
 We perfectly match each glass piece while creating a completely new lead came for optimal structural integrity.

 Once all pieces are restored and the new lead came is set, we take black cement and force it into all the cracks for further durability.
 When the black cement has dried, we polish your church’s stained glass and add reinforcement glass if necessary.
 After re-installation, your Houston congregation will be stunned by the luminosity of your newly restored stained glass.